Greetings from the Campus Minister!

 Every month the students, faculty, and staff come together for an all-school liturgy.
 Additionally, each class has a separate liturgy throughout the year.
 We also worship as a community on special liturgical occasions.

 We welcome at Mass and communion services those Christians who do not receive communion in the Catholic tradition and extend to them a warm blessing.
 Liturgical seasons of the Church Year such as Advent, Christmas, Lent, Easter, and special feasts are given particular attention throughout the school year as we live in Christ.

 Calendar of Liturgies

 All parents are welcome to join us in any of our All-School Liturgies.
-We also have daily Mass Tuesday through Friday (except the days we have an all school liturgy) at our Chapel Our Lady of Sorrows.
-Students, parents, and friends of the community are welcome to join us to celebrate Mass every day at 7:25 AM.
+We also have morning mass on Thursdays (except the days we have an all school liturgy) at our Chapel Our Lady of Sorrows.
+Students, parents, and friends of the community are welcome to join us to celebrate Mass on Thursdays at 7:20 AM.

 Veteran's Day Liturgy

 Catholic Schools Week Liturgy

 Monday, January 28 | 10:20 am